Need Help? Give us a call.

 Typically, consumers with longer credit histories are rewarded with higher scores.
 From the lender’s perspective, longer credit histories point toward more experience with debt and, therefore, more responsibility in managing that debt.
 Also, lenders want to see that you’re actually using all your cards—missing data puts lenders on edge.
 (More on that in a sec.)

-So, take a beat before cancelling your oldest card, even if you rarely use it.
+So, take a beat before canceling your oldest card, even if you rarely use it.
 Not only will closing that account decrease your credit history’s average age, but it’ll also increase your credit utilization.
 Think of it this way: If you’re closing an old, unused credit card, you’re decreasing the total amount of credit available to you, but maintaining your spending habits.
 Better to use that old card occasionally, and pay off its full balance on time each month, rather than closing it entirely.

-And if you don’t have a credit history at all, lenders simply don’t have enough information to discern whether you’re an able borrower or not—and since they’re chronically risk-averse, they won’t necessary be inclined to give new borrowers the benefit of the doubt.
+And if you don’t have a credit history at all, lenders simply don’t have enough information to discern whether you’re an able borrower or not—and since they’re chronically risk-averse, they won’t necessarily be inclined to give new borrowers the benefit of the doubt.
 Seems obvious, but to get a perfect credit score, you need to have a credit history in the first place!

 If you’ve signed up for a new credit card or loan within the past year, you might see a small, temporary ding in your score.
 As we mentioned earlier, creditors view newer accounts as riskier than older ones, because there’s less activity available on which to judge whether a borrower is responsible or not.